Dali. Salvador A signed postcard of Dali's house - Portlligat. NW.Spain

 Translated from the French by Olivier Bernier.
 Published by Harry N. Abrams Inc. 1978, New York.

 FIRST EDITION.
 4to.
 216 x 305 mm.
 Inside cover with double page portrait of Dali.
 1fep.
 Half Title.
 Double page Title.
 Verso with printer info. p 5-7.
 Contents. p 8-11 Intro; La Cave.
 (10-16). p 16-293. p 294-296 Guide to more than 140 illustrations, including 124 in full colour.
 Original white silk cloth hardcover.
 With titles in gilt and multi-colour.
 Dali design to front cover.
 A near fine copy in very good gold embossed jacket.
-ITEM 2.
-493 x 276 mm.
-A lithograph of the 'King of Cup Hand' Tarot suite.
-[Ref: The official catalogue of the graphic works of Salvador Dali by Albert Field].
-Hand signed in pencil by Dali.
-Also numbered 'EA' (Epreuve d' Artiste).
-Housed in a marbled paper folder.
-To accompany the 'Wines of Gala'.
+With a tipped in postcard of Dali's house, signed on the verso by Dali and dated 1968.
+An extremely unique item.

 click on image to enlarge